BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Unlocked My Kingdom For A Wand/README.md

 ==================

 This mod must be imported into BLCMM using `File -> Import single mod`.
-Choose the file `My Kingdom for a Wand Unlocker.blcm` and have at it!
+Choose the file `Unlocked My Kingdom for a Wand.blcm` and have at it!

 License
 =======